Dota-Explorer/Dota-Explorer/README.md

 ###### I’ve covered important details about the behavior & communication score in [my guide](https://steamcommunity.com/sharedfiles/filedetails/?id=3741305900).

 #

-### My Motto:
-You don't cry about the world being bad, you fight it.

-#
 ###### ~~You can also use these links to view valid reports from other players:~~
 [Confirmed Reports From Others](https://github.com/ValveSoftware/Dota2-Gameplay/issues?q=is%3Aissue%20state%3Aopen%20%23ConfirmedByDEXP)